 Myanmar/Burma Schools Project Foundation funds the construction of three to eight schools per year in Myanmar.
 Myanmar is one of the poorest nations in Southeast Asia and suffers from a shortage of modern education and skills.
 Increased literacy benefits Burmese children now and will enhance the quality of their lives in the future.

-Representatives of Myanmar/Burma Schools Project Foundation travel to Myanmar each year to visit completed projects and determine suitable locations for the upcoming projects for the current year.
+Representatives of Myanmar/Burma Schools Project Foundation travel to Myanmar regularly to visit completed projects and determine suitable locations for the upcoming projects for the current year.
 We offer our assistance with the support of the villagers, the local Buddhist monks and nuns and the Myanmar government’s education department.

-From 2012-2017, MBSPF has built a total of 35 schools that provide educational facilities for a total of 3,700 children.
+From 2012-2019, MBSPF has built a total of 48 schools that provide educational facilities for a total of 6.242 children.
+Since 2017, we have also built 3 rural health clinics.

-In combination with our sister charity in the United States, Myanmar Schools Project (MSP), we have funded the construction or renovation of over 78 buildings at a cost of approximately $3 million.
+In combination with our sister charity in the United States, Myanmar Schools Project (MSP), we have funded the construction or renovation of over 93 buildings at a cost of approximately $3.2 million USD.

 During 2009-2011, MBSPF founder Roger Brain visited Myanmar four times with members of our sister charity in the United States, Myanmar Schools Project (MSP) and assisted their efforts to improve educational opportunities.
 During his travels to Myanmar, Roger saw first-hand the dire need for school buildings in the poor and underprivileged villages in the country.